balder-dev/balder/doc/source/getting_started/balder_components.rst

 that, Balder is interested in the feature sets your devices have.
 Based on these feature sets, Balder will automatically determine the possible mappings between the :ref:`Scenario <Scenarios>`-Devices and the :ref:`Setup <Setups>`-Devices.

-Generally, Balder will create matching candidates by searching possible mappings of a scenario device with one of the available setup devices.
-In this stage Balder does not care if the devices are compatible.

 Feature check
 -------------